rycu/near_perfection/README.md

 # near_perfection
 A Wordpress theme template built on the back of underscores.

-This Theme was created to provide me with a launch pad so that I can quickly rustle up a custom wordpress theme for simple websites.
+This Theme was created to provide a launch pad, so that custom wordpress themes for simple websites can quickly be rustled up.